StoneRose35/Daddelkiste/README.md

 * D<0 to 3><Text (max 20 chars)>\n: Display the given information on a certain line, ex.
 "D1CPU Speed: 788MHz\n" displays "CPU Speed: 788MHz" on the second line
 * V: Return the Volume Pot reading
 * B: Return button push length
+* Q: Initialize I2C Communication between Arduino and PowerController
+* J: Reset Power Controller: Pulls the reset Pin on the PowerController, used in cases when the i2c communication ist stuck during startup

 The Arduino send the following commands to the Raspberry pi
 * VOL(<number from 0 to 1023>)\n: passes the reading of the volume pot to the raspberry pi